top of page

 New Noir

-New Noir was also a welcome addition to season 4.
-He was good comic relief as he attempted to fit into this role that so clearly wasn't for him.
-However, that did end up leaving him a bit underdeveloped.
+New Noir was a strange addition to season 4.
+He was comic relief as he attempted to fit into this role that so clearly wasn't for him, but honestly, I don't really care for him.
+It all feels a bit too try-hard.
+Plus it ends up leaving him a bit underdeveloped.
 He's a trained actor who has Noir's powers because of the Noir suit I guess and likely wasn't committing any violent crimes prior to becoming the new Noir.
 So shouldn't that have been a bit weird for him, having to kill people?

 He finds out from The Deep that the old Noir loved killing and immediately adopts this for their fight with Butcher and Starlight, but why would he even agree to this role?
 Hopefully they further explore his character in season 5, beyond the acting fish-out-of-water and the weird and corny forced bromance with The Deep (I refer you to the scene of them just saying "Bro" to each other for twenty seconds).
 Otherwise, he's just kinda there.